Research

 Cognitive Bias

 Our research focuses on understanding negative cognitive bias, a key symptom of Major Depressive Disorder (MDD) that worsens with age and is linked to future depressive episodes, especially in women.
 Current treatments are only partially effective, and the mechanisms behind this bias remain unclear.
-Using rodent models, the study explores sex- and age-specific factors such as neural activity, inflammation, and stress responses.
-The findings show that chronic stress increases negative cognitive bias in both sexes, with sex- and age-related differences in brain activation and inflammation.
-Our goal is to deepen understanding of these mechanisms and develop more effective, personalized treatments for depression-related cognitive symptoms.
+Using rodent models, we explore sex- and age-specific factors such as neural activity, inflammatory marker levels, neurogenesis, and stress responses and their relation to depressive-like behavior.
+Our findings show that chronic stress increases negative cognitive bias in both sexes, with sex- and age-related differences in brain activation, neurogenesis, and inflammatory marker levels.
+Our goal is to deepen the understanding of these mechanisms and develop more effective, personalized treatments for depression-related cognitive symptoms.